 Enjoy the visit of Syracuse, one of the most popular and important city

 of the ancient history, with the support of our expert guides.
-Cicero himself defined Syracuse:” the biggest and beautiful city among all the Greek cities” .
-Noto, one of the Late Baroque Towns of the Val di Noto, which have been declared by Unesco as a World Heritage and the the “Blue Flag” coast of Vendicari.
+Cicero himself defined Syracuse as ”the biggest and beautiful city among all the Greek cities”.
+Noto, one of the Late Baroque Towns of the Val di Noto, which have been declared by Unesco as a World Heritage site and the the “Blue Flag” coast of Vendicari.

 In 2005 the city was listed by Unesco world heritage site.
-Syracuse is located on the south-west corner of Sicily between Anapo and Ciane rivers.
+Syracuse is located on the south-est corner of Sicily between Anapo and Ciane rivers.

 Half Day Tour: (ca. 9:00am – 14:30)

 Syrakuse/Ortigia and the archeological Park of Neapolis

 In the afternoon we drive to Syracuse to visit the Ortigia peninsula where you can admire the Cathedral of “Saint Mary of the Immaculate Conception” erected on the ancient Greek temple of Athena.
 Inside are still visible the columns of the temple.
 Visit of Ortigia includes also another stop at the “Fonte Aretusa”, a fresh water spring with a fountain in the near of the sea.
 After a walk through ancient alleys and following the coast, which was stage of cruel sea battles between Cartagena, Greeks and Romans ,, we will stop for a rest.